 Recognition of these numbers has led to a widening of our traditional focus beyond our more elderly groups.
 We pro-actively support current serving NZDF personnel, as well as those who have recently transitioned out of the military, their families and dependents.

 The RSA supports our younger and older Returned and Service people, and their families, through the provision of non-government funded support, that assists individuals and families to maintain their quality of life (i.e. health and wellbeing).
-We can assist in the maintenance of performance and resilience, with a focus on prevention, for a range of physical and psychological injuries and illnesses bought on by their service.
+We can assist in the maintenance of performance and resilience, with a focus on prevention, and post-traumatic growth, for a range of physical and psychological injuries and illnesses bought on by their service.
 The RSA National Office also delivers major projects in advocating the need for systems to identify and manage the risk to Veterans from environmental toxicity via Nuclear, Biological and Chemical exposure in conflict zones; and engaging private, commercial, NGO and government agencies for the betterment of Returned and Service persons ,and their families and dependants.